quentincloudsnow/quentin/IntegrationHub.md

     ![Relative](images/2022-09-07_09-00-21.png)

 1. Drag from the Data Pill the **Message** variable and drop it to the **Data field** under the **Assign Subflow outputs** steps.
-For the second field under **Assign Subflow Outputs**, select the Name **bankname**, then drag the variable **customer_name** from the Data pill and drop it under the Data field and click **Done**as shown:
+For the second field under **Assign Subflow Outputs**, select the Name **bankname**, then drag the variable **customer_name** from the Data pill and drop it under the Data field and click **Done** as shown:

     ![Relative](images/2022-09-07_09-05-26.gif)

     Congratulation, you have now created a reusable Subflow that leverage your custom action, this Subflow returns two values.
 The Message coming from the API response (return code) and the Bank Name associated to the routing number provided as an input.
 This example shows how you can use your custom action in a subflow and how you can select only the information you need from that action and expose the retrieved values as Subflow outputs.
-This makes those values available for any buiders who will use this subflow in their own Flow.
+This makes those values available for any builders who will use this subflow in their own Flow.

 1. Click **Save** and then click **Test**.